Skip to content

 This may be due to incompatibility between the current operating system / components and Docker (e.g., DataFlux Func 2.x comes with Docker 20.10.8, which may have issues on the latest OS versions).

 Upgrade DataFlux Func to the latest version.
-During the upgrade, allow the installation script to upgrade Docker as well.
-For details, refer to Deployment and Maintenance / Upgrade and Restart / Upgrade System
+During the upgrade process, allow the installation script to also upgrade the Docker version.
+For details, see Deployment and Maintenance / Upgrade and Restart / Upgrade System.

-If the latest version of DataFlux Func still has the above issues, users can manually download the official Docker binary package to upgrade Docker.
+If the latest version of DataFlux Func still has the above issues, users can also download the official Docker binary package themselves to upgrade to a newer Docker version.

 For example, on Ubuntu, use the following commands to upgrade OS components: